Skip to main content

 Prompt 1: Prioritize The Three Requirements

-The lesson says I need THREE requirements for success: (1) fine-tuned models, (2) deep integrations, (3) complete agentic solutions.
-Rank these from EASIEST to HARDEST for a beginner to achieve.
+The lesson says I need three requirements for success: (1) fine-tuned models, (2) deep integrations, (3) complete agentic solutions.
+Rank these from easiest to hardest for a beginner to achieve.
 For each one, explain: what would the first small step look like?
-Don't overwhelm me—just give me ONE concrete action per requirement.
+Don't overwhelm me, just give me one concrete action per requirement.

 Expected outcome: Prioritized roadmap: which requirement to tackle first (with first steps).